-Montana Gov. Steve Bullock filled coronavirus task force with high-value donors, records show
+Montana Gov. Steve Bullock's coronavirus task force includes high-value donors, records show

 "What is clear is the public deserves answers as to why his donors are helping to hand out hundreds of millions of dollars of pandemic money, and they deserve full transparency," Adam Laxalt, the outside counsel to Americans for Public Trust and former Nevada Attorney General, told Fox News.
 "Using a pandemic to curry political favor with wealthy contributors is exactly the cynical swampiness that Americans can't stand about Washington.
 We will look into whether or not the closed door meetings violated Montana's open meetings law, but Governor Bullock owes the citizens of Montana as much transparency as possible when there's a potential public health emergency."

-Mike Hope, who runs the restaurant Rockin R Bar, gave $2,800 to Bullock's presidential run.
+"Governor Bullock owes the citizens of Montana as much transparency as possible ..."

+Three members of the task force have contributed to Bullock's political opponents, two have given to both Bullock and his rivals, and 11 have not made any recent political contributions.
+Several other task force members have donated to Bullock at various points.

-Scott Brown, the owner of the Montana retailer Base Camp, has also donated more than $1,500 to Bullock since 2015, including $250 to his current Senate bid.
+For example, Scott Brown, the owner of the Montana retailer Base Camp, has donated more than $1,500 to Bullock since 2015, including $250 to his current Senate bid.

-Tim Burton, executive director of the nonprofit association Montana League of Cities and Towns, donated $650 to Bullock in in 2014 and more than $1200 in 2012.
-Jon Sesso, a state senator and businessman, gave more than $1,100 to Bullock's 2016 gubernatorial bid, along with some other contributions since 2000.
+Tim Burton, executive director of the nonprofit association Montana League of Cities and Towns, donated $650 to Bullock in in 2014 and more than $1,200 in 2012.

+Larry Simkins, the CEO of the Washington Companies, is leading the task force.
+Last year, Simkins donated the maximum $2,800 to Bullock's failed presidential bid.
+Together, he and his wife have contributed nearly $10,000 to various Bullock campaigns since 2008.
+Simkins also donated $1,000 to Montana Republican Sen. Steve Daines, Bullock's Senate opponent, this election cycle.

 WATCH: DAINES DISCUSSES BRINGING AMERICANS BACK FROM CORONAVIRUS-RAVAGED COUNTRIES